 Schroder scores 26, Paul 25 as Thunder beat T-Wolves 113-104

-Paul scored 25 points and hit timely shots to deflate Minnesota’s runs, and Dennis Schroder had a team-high 26 points off the bench to lead the Thunder to their fifth straight win, 113-104 over the slumping Timberwolves on Saturday night.
+MINNEAPOLIS (AP) – Dennis Schroder scored 26 points and Chris Paul had 25 to lead Oklahoma City to its fifth-straight win, 113-104 over the slumping Minnesota Timberwolves on Saturday night.

-Since December, the Thunder have gone 12-3 on the road and have won five consecutive games away from Chesapeake Energy Arena.
-Their bench played well again, outscoring Minnesota’s reserves 52-20.
-That was especially big considering Nerlens Noel was out with a fractured cheek bone, and Steven Adams wasn’t quite at full strength after missing two games due to injury.

-“I thought being somewhat short-handed and Steven probably not all the way back physically, the job those guys did on the road to find a way to win was really, really great,” coach Billy Donovan said.

 Karl-Anthony Towns scored 37 for the Timberwolves, who cut a 20-point deficit to five in the final minutes but lost their ninth in a row.
 The All-Star center has scored 30 points in three straight games for the second time in his career, but saw uneven production from his teammates.